ResidencyWeekJanuary2024Final (33 of 53) resized

 Some endorsements are available through passing a test.
 Other endorsements require completing an endorsement program and passing a test.
 Find out more.

-What is the cost of the WEA Teacher Residency Program?
+What is the cost of the WEA-ART?
+Is financial support available?

-What compensation will I receive as a resident in WEA's program?
+What compensation will I receive as a resident during WEA-ART?

 Compensation and benefits are provided by the individual school districts.
-Districts are providing a minimum of $35,000 compensation for the year, plus benefits.
+In January through June of 2025, residents will be working as paraeducators and receive compensation and benefits according to their local district's collective bargaining agreement for paraeducators.
+In the 2025-26 school year, districts are providing a minimum of $40,000 compensation for the year, plus benefits.
 For specific questions on the compensation or benefits, please contact the local education association president or UniServ director, or the school district human resources office.

-What letters of recommendation will I need to apply to this program?
+What letters of recommendation will I need to apply to WEA-ART?

-2. If you have experience working with students or children, at least one of these letters must document your experience, including length of your experience, and must be from school district personnel, other employer, volunteer supervisor, or someone with knowledge of your work.
+If you have experience working with students or children, at least one of the letters must document your experience, including length of your experience, and must be from school district personnel, other employer, volunteer supervisor, or someone with knowledge of your work.

-3. If a current or most recent supervisor can document your experience with students or children, that letter may meet both requirements A and B. In that case, you will still need to submit two letters, but the second letter may be from someone else of your own choosing.
+If your current or most recent supervisor is able to document your experience with students or children, you will still need to submit two letters, but the second letter may be from someone else of your own choosing.

-What are the requirements to complete the WEA Teacher Residency Program?
+What are the requirements to complete the WEA-ART?

-Please review the WEA Teacher Residency program admission and completion requirements.
-Program completion requirements include but are not limited to completion of coursework, a minimum of 540 hours of residency (student teaching), and passing a content knowledge assessment (Special Education WEST-E 070) or obtaining a case-by-case exception.
+Please review the WEA Apprenticeship Residency in Teaching admission and completion requirements.
+Program completion requirements include but are not limited to completion of coursework, a minimum of 540 hours of residency (student teaching), 2,000 hours of field experience (the 540 hours of student teaching counts towards this), and passing a content knowledge assessment (Special Education WEST-E 070) or obtaining a case-by-case exception.

-The anticipated program completion timeline for most candidates is one summer, a school year, and a second summer.
+The anticipated program completion timeline for most candidates is January 2025 through June 2026, which includes summer 2025.
+Review the program calendar.
 All candidates must complete the program within five years from the date of admission.

 WEA is a Washington state approved clock hour provider, and you would be earning clock hours as part of the teacher residency program.
 Districts may consider these clock hours in their salary placement.
 WEA does not grant degrees or credits.

-Do completers of WEA's Program need to commit to teaching in a specific district or in special education?
+Do completers of WEA-ART need to commit to teaching in a specific district or in special education?

-Upon successful completion of the WEA Teacher Residency program, residents will be provided an interview and a conditional job offer in their residency school district.
+Upon successful completion of the WEA Apprenticeship Residency in Teaching, apprentice-residents will be provided an interview and a conditional job offer in their residency school district.
 You commit to working as a certificated teacher in your district for three years upon offer of employment.
 Exceptions may be made for unique circumstances with mutual agreement between the district, individual and WEA.
 Please review this 2023-24 candidate agreement as this upcoming year's agreement will be similar.
-If your residency tuition is being funded through the PESB Alternative Route Block Grant (ARBG) scholarship loan, you agree to teach in a Washington State K-12 public school after earning your certificate.
-Your conditional scholarship loan will be forgiven when you either:

 • Serve as a teacher in a shortage area (such as special education) for one full-time school year, OR